-Flint’s lead pipe replacement plan slowed, reveals growing Weaver-Snyder rift
+Flint’s pipe swap plan slowed amid Weaver-Snyder rift

 The first round of Flint Mayor Karen Weaver’s “fast start” pipe replacement program is moving slower than expected as she continues to push for more state and federal funding amid her city’s water contamination crisis.

 Weaver hoped crews would be able to replace lead-tainted underground pipes at 30 Flint homes by the end of March.
 But as the month comes to a close, she said Thursday that 14 pipes had been replaced.

 The delay and Weaver’s continued calls for more state aid were announced amid a growing rift between the Democratic first-year mayor and the Republican Snyder administration.
 Gov. Rick Snyder called his relationship with Weaver’s administration “a challenging situation” during a Thursday interview with The Detroit News before speaking at the City University of New York’s Graduate School of Journalism.